teragonaudio/Website/_posts/2010-02-17-How-to-make-VST-plugins-in-Visual-Studio.md

 This tutorial will walk you through the process of installing and configuring the tools you'll need to build your own VST plugins with Visual Studio, and creating a simple VST plugin with optional support for a VSTGUI frontend.
-This guide only covers *building VST 2.x plugins*, as the 3.x SDK is not very widely supported yet.
+This guide only covers *building VST 2.x plugins*, as the VST3 SDK is not very widely supported yet.
+Note that Steinberg's website is a bit confusing and it is easy to accidentally download the wrong version of the SDK, so double-check to make sure that you have the 2.4 SDK.

-*Note*: This guide was written for Visual Studio 2008, but I'm in the process of updating it for VS2010.
-Note that some things may be slightly different.

 Download required packages